Golf in Moray

-Originally Hopeman was a nine hole course, which was extended in1985 making it probably one of the most demanding links courses in the North of Scotland.
+Originally Hopeman was a nine hole course, which was extended to18 in1985 making it probably one of the most demanding links courses to play golf in Moray located inthe North of Scotland.
 Most fairways are jealously guarded by gorse and broom, adding an additional challenge to members and visitors alike.

 Changes and staged upgrades to the course will commence later in 2018, with the implementation of a 3 year programme of course improvements recommended by Albert T. Mackenzie Honorary Vice President of Hopeman Golf Club and Captain of the PGA GB&I team 2017.